inesgrd/Scraping-Reddit/README.md

 # Scrapping Reddit

 ## Objectives
-This repository is made to write scripts to scrape Reddit by keyword or with an url.
+This repository is made to write scripts to scrape Reddit by keyword.s or with an url.
 Different scripts can be used depeding on the necessity.
 There are exemples of the type of collect it generates.
 This repository also allows me to get familliar with github, python and scraping : it is a work in progress.

 **Scrapping Reddit from** ;
 * Communities :